nick-shaw/blackmagic-io/README.md

     eotf: Eotf             # Transfer function (SDR / PQ / HLG)
 ```

 **Note:** The Blackmagic SDK uses the term "colorspace" (`BMDColorspace`) for the Y'CbCr matrix tag (Rec.601 / Rec.709 / Rec.2020) signalled on the wire.
 The gamut (primaries) of the image data is conveyed separately by the SDK as chromaticity coordinates in the HDR static metadata.
-For clarity, this library uses the term `matrix` since, for example, ARRI LogC3 data is commonly converted using a Rec.709 matrix, but does not use Rec.709 primaries.
+For clarity, this library uses the term `matrix` since, for example, ARRI LogC3 is normally converted using a Rec.709 matrix, but the data is not "in the Rec.709 colour space".

 **`HdrStaticMetadata`**